pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 ## Unsubscribe all

-Client scope only.
-Stop receiving updates from all data streams and remove associated entities.
+Stop receiving real-time updates from all data streams and remove associated entities.
+Client-scoped.

 ### Method(s)